claresudbery/Reconciliate/manual-testing.md

 Don't worry about "can't find mortgage row" if it's stil in Trello - it's a known bug.
 Just enter month numbers for first and last month manually.

-At the time of writing there is a bug in Trello relating to the sign (ie pos/neg) of cred card debit amounts - if not fixed, you'll notice this when running tests.

 ## What to expect from the test data

 If you're using the test data in `reconciliation-samples/For-debugging`, this is how the data is structured / what you should expect to see.